torvalds/linux/Documentation/networking/device_drivers/hamradio/baycom.rst

-Compatibility with the rest of the Linux kernel
+Compatibility with the rest of the GNU/Linux kernel
 ===============================================

 The serial driver and the baycom serial drivers compete